 R.J.
 Ellis (University of Chichester)

 The way in which Joan Vollmer died in September 1951 has been the subject of much investigation and speculation, a lot of it contradicting other accounts.
 (Vide, for example, https://realitystudio.org/bibliographic-bunker/william-burroughs-and-the-william-tell-legend/).
 Accounts differ constantly.
 What seems to be agreed upon is that Vollmer was shot in the head, and that Burroughs was jailed for two weeks in connection with the shooting.
-It also seems to be pretty much agreed that a lot of alcohol had been consumed by (almost?) everyone in the room at the time – which seems to have been a party.
-After this, contradictions abound: about who was in the room; about what type of gun was used; about what was on Joan Vollmer’s head (if anything); about whether Burroughs took aim, and if he did, was it at an object on her head, or lower; about whether he was even holding the gun (did he drop it or throw it down, triggering the gun’s discharge) … this list could go on.
+It also seems to be pretty much agreed that a lot of alcohol had been consumed by (almost?) everyone in the room at the time – which may or may not have been a party.
+After this, contradictions abound: about who was in the room; about what type of gun was used; about whether the gun was poorly calibtated; about what was on Joan Vollmer’s head (if anything); about whether Burroughs took aim, and if he did, was it at an object on her head, or lower; about whether he was even holding the gun (did he drop it or throw it down, triggering the gun’s discharge) … this list could go on.
 Enough.
 Personally, as a literary critic, I find this story, or should I say “mythologised event” not particularly of compelling interest.

 Yet here I am writing about it.
 This is because, whilst working on a small exhibition on the Beats, I stumbled across some further information, which seemed to add further to the blurred picture, though arguably its eventual debunking just makes the story more fractious, and perhaps therefore (hopefully) even less compelling, except to the prurient.